Sidarenka/udacity-capstone-travel-app/README.md

-# Weather-Journal App Project
+# Capstone Travel App Project

 ## Overview
-This is a my course work for the Udacity Nanodegree Front End Course that involves me making a weather app and a server that requests information from the OpenWeatherMap API.
+This is a my course work for the Udacity Nanodegree Front End Course.

 ## Getting started
 Ensure you have nodejs installed on your machine.